Eric Murphy (Entourage)

-Eric "E" Murphy is a fictional character on the comedy-drama television series Entourage, and is played by Kevin Connolly.
+Eric "E" Murphy is a fictional character on the comedy-drama television series Entourage and its film sequel.
+He is played by Kevin Connolly.

+Fictional production filmography

 Fictional character biography

 Eric, Vince Chase's best friend since they were six, works as Vince's manager.
 Vince credits Eric for pushing him to become an actor when they were in the third grade.
 At Vince's request, Eric moved to Los Angeles from Queens, where he was working as a night manager at a Sbarro pizzeria.
 (When asked what he used to do before coming to Los Angeles, Eric often euphemistically replies that he "managed an Italian restaurant.")
 Feeling the increasing pressures outside of just acting, Vince wanted his best friend to help him with business and logistical decisions.

 Vince often says that Eric knows him better than anyone else; Rita Chase becomes known as Eric's "other mother".
 Eric is Catholic and of Irish descent and is reputed to have been a tough guy in his youth.

 In season one, Eric serves informally as Vince's manager.
 In the first-season finale, Eric insists on formalizing the relationship; Vince gives E a ten percent commission, plus health benefits.
 While this new financial bias could potentially skew Eric's actions, his devotion to his best friend transcends the money.
 This often puts him at odds with Vince's more avaricious agent, Ari Gold, but the two of them are willing to co-exist for Vince's sake.
 Although not a Hollywood insider, Eric strives to become a seasoned manager.
 Eric hates being referred to as a "Suit" especially by Billy Walsh.
 Ari and Eric are capable of seeing eye to eye on issues like Vince doing "Aquaman" and keeping his behavior from ruining the film.
 Their difficult relationship eventually becomes a friendship, as Ari advises Eric on navigating his way through the business.